 In addition to his role at Metro, Councilor Chase serves as executive director of the Coalition of Community Health Clinics.
-In the past 20 years, his public sector and non-profit experience have included serving as chief of staff to Portland City Commissioner Nick Fish, executive director at the Oregon Opportunity Network and Clackamas Community Land Trust, housing policy advisor to Portland City Commissioner Gretchen Kafoury, and campaign manager and field director for local and state campaigns.
+In the past 20 years, his public sector and non-profit experience have included serving as chief of staff to Portland City Commissioner Nick Fish, executive director at the Oregon Opportunity Network (now Housing Oregon) and Clackamas Community Land Trust, housing policy advisor to Portland City Commissioner Gretchen Kafoury, and campaign manager and field director for local and state campaigns.
 He has served on the boards of directors of the Portland Community Land Trust, X-PAC, Northwest District Association, the Housing Development Center, Coalition for a Livable Future and the Oregon League of Conservation Voters, Multnomah County Chapter.

 Councilor Chase emphasizes the importance of living-wage jobs, protecting the environment, building affordable housing for our lowest income residents and communities of color, and providing economic opportunity and livability for all the region’s residents as his priorities as a Metro Councilor.

 Since being elected in 2013, Sam has championed creation of Metro’s Equitable Housing Initiative and the Equitable Housing Grants program.
 He was also a champion for the 2018 affordable housing measure, which was approved by voters in all three Metro counties, bringing $652.8 million to provide over 12,000 families with safe, stable, affordable places to call home.